Salt-Free Water Conditioning in Ranchita, CA.

 - You are health-conscious about sodium intake and do not want it added to your water

-We usually schedule the free in-home water test in Ranchita within a few business days.
-The test takes about an hour, a technician tests your actual water and shows you the results in plain terms, and a real person answers the phone, not a dispatcher.
+The free in-home water test takes about an hour.
+A technician tests your actual water at the tap and shows you the results in plain terms, and a real person answers the phone when you call to book it, not a dispatcher.

 Ranchita sits at 3,500 feet on the desert-transition edge near Borrego Springs with extreme daily temperature swings and 12-15 inches of annual rainfall.
 Private wells are universal here, and desert-edge groundwater commonly carries hardness, iron, and low pH that requires a full whole-home treatment sequence.
 Salt-free conditioning is the default recommendation for Ranchita well homes for the same reason it works well across all backcountry communities: every property runs on septic, salt bags are a logistical challenge at this elevation, and the TAC process handles hardness without adding chlorides to the septic effluent or sodium to the water supply.